WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 }
 ```

-The pragma setting replaces the function JSX uses for transformation, the `wp.element.createElement` is an equivalent wrapper of `React.createElement` which is the default function for JSX.
+This pragma setting instructs Babel that any JSX syntax such as `<Hello />` should be transformed into `wp.element.createElement( Hello )`.
+The name of the setting (`transform-react-jsx`) is derived from the fact that it overrides the default assumption to transform to `React.createElement( Hello )`.

 With both configs in place, you can now run webpack.